 Return to Contents Donations As an Amici, your contribution in any amount is greatly appreciated.
 All donation levels receive an invitation to the Annual Recital; those listed below will be given priority until a date specified on the invitation, and at the Comprimario level and above may request extra tickets.
 Chorus: \$50 per person, \$80 per couple.
 Comprimario: \$100-\$149.
 Primo: \$150-\$199.
 Maestro: \$200-\$299.
 Impresario: \$300 or more.

-You may also mail a check to Opera Guild of Rochester, P.O.
+Donate On Line You may also mail a check to Opera Guild of Rochester, P.O.
 Box 25613, Rochester, NY 14625.
 Please include an email or other address for your tax receipt.
 A Note on Tax Receipts from the President: I am sorry that I am unable to continue President Emerita Agneta Borgstedt's practice of sending a personal thank you note to each contributor.
 The IRS does not require a charity to give, or the donor to have, a formal acknowledgment from the charity for donations under \$250.00.
 Your cancelled check or credit card record is sufficient evidence for your donations below this amount if you itemize them.
 Donations of \$250.00 and above will receive the required acknowledgment from the Opera Guild before January 31st following the end of the calendar tax year.
 The invitation to the Annual Recital is our way of showing our appreciation to our donors and we sincerely hope to see you there!
+Return to Contents News from your Opera Guild The best news I can bring you is that of our Holiday Concert, to be streamed on December 15th.
+(See the website in December for the program at www.rochesteroperaguild.org.)
+Our tenor, Mark Daniels is great, the selections are varied, and the recital will be professionally recorded in the festive Corn Hill home of Rob Goodling, vocal coach and accompanist.
+Look also for Rob's Opera Profile in the December issue.
+Holiday music to lift our spirits in the traditional way!
+Many other things are up in the air, including the financial health of the Opera Guild and other organizations.
+As of this writing, the donation requests letters have not been received, between delays in the mailing organization, the post office and the Guild itself, although they will be soon.
+I know the financial picture is uncertain, but your donation in any amount helps, not least in lifting the spirits of those in charge of your Opera Guild.
+PayPal is always available.
+Viva Voce is delayed because I have been trying to get specific information about future events, for example, Beat the Blahs.
+I have been unable for the most part to do so.
+Although The Little is preparing to re-open, as yet there are no operas from Covent Garden scheduled.
+There is a possibility of The Magic Flute on December 5th at Tinseltown, but this is subject, as we might expect, to a renewal of pandemic restrictions on theaters.
+The holidays will be different this year.
+Fortunately, there is plenty of music to be had -streaming operas and concerts, on the radio, and I hope, via your own making.
+I encourage you to sing every day!
+It has known health benefits, and will show your resolve not to be brought down by our current circumstances.
+I hope all of you are well and have reason to be grateful.

+Best wishes, Carol Crocca

-Return to Contents New Feature!
+Return to Contents

+New Feature!